JannieI/canvas-workstation-V3/src/app/roadmap.md

 17.Annotate on Widget - our shapes with text and emojis, like the Tableau 18.Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
 19.Fix bug - grid sits on TOP of everything!!
+20.Serias work to be done - learning Vega and adding ALL features !!!

 **Shapes**